GroRaisin/hello-world/README.md

 Hello World, this is my attempt to understand GitHub.

-This is another attemps to push from PyCharm
+This is another attempt to push from PyCharm